Advice and guidance on Higher Education, Careers and Employability play an important role in the lives of pupils as they progress through the School.

 ‘Your career is not predestined by degree choice.’
 DAME HELENA MORRISSEY

 One-to-one Career and Employability education is provided to pupils from the beginning of the Lower Sixth and continues right through to the day they leave the school.
 Further guidance is also available to them during their gap year, if they take one, and throughout their time at university.
 Pupils who do not go to university enjoy exactly the same availability for the corresponding period.
-On a number of occasions we have also worked with past pupils beyond university, providing assistance and advice to help them navigate career moves and/or job changes as well.

 The Lower Sixth is not the time to decide pupils’ careers.
 It is a time to encourage open discussion on a wide range of future possibilities, remembering that a Sixth Former’s first professional job applications may be another six or more years away.